Writing schedule expressions

 - stay near 14:00

-- pick a stable offset for this agent
+- pick a stable offset for this specific agent

 - avoid scheduling every agent at the exact same minute